wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 For a real project, we *would* include RepeatMasker (perhaps after creating a new repeat library), we would provide as much relevant information as possible (e.g., RNAseq read mappings, transcriptome assembly – both improve gene prediction performance *tremendously*), and iteratively train gene prediction algorithms for our data including Augustus and SNAP.

 Finally, run `maker maker_opts.ctl`.
 This may take a few minutes, depending on how much data you gave it.

+Genome annotation software like MAKER usually provide information about the exon-intron structure of the genes (e.g., in GFF3 format), and sequence of corresponding messenger RNA and protein products (e.g., in FASTA format).

-Once its done the results will be hidden in subdirectories of `min10000.maker.output`.
-MAKER provides a helper script to collect gene predictions into a single file:
+Once MAKER is done the results will be hidden in subdirectories of `min10000.maker.output`.
+MAKER provides a helper script to collect this hidden hidden output in one place:

 ```
+# Pull out information about exon-intron structure of the predicted genes.
+This
+# will be saved to the file min10000.all.gff.
+gff3_merge -d min10000.maker.output/min10000_master_datastore_index.log

+# Pull out predicted messenger RNA and protein sequences.
+These will be saved
+# to the files: min10000.all.maker.augustus.transcripts.fasta, and
+# min10000.all.maker.augustus.proteins.fasta
 fasta_merge -d min10000.maker.output/min10000_master_datastore_index.log
 ```